ContributorSiri/lib-tests/README.md

 ## Advertisement on the Spring Semester

-Since there are few contributors who take **Quantum Information** and **Theoretical Computer Science** classes, we are urgently calling for the exam of the following courses:
+We are urgently calling for the **midterm exam** of the following courses:

-- Quantum Computer Science (QCS, 量子计算机科学)
-- Theory of Computation (计算理论)
 - Game Theory (博弈论)
 - Cryptography (密码学)
+- General Physics I (普通物理 I)

 Thanks for your attention!
 After you contribute by _pull request_, please contact to [@PeppaKing8](https://github.com/PeppaKing8) for a meal :)